 4.2.1.1.10.5 value

 The attribute value has the value class Record which is a sequence of value items that shall assign values to the discrete grid point.
-There are two values in each record in the S102_ Tracking_List_Values class.
+There are two values in each record in the S102_TrackingListValues class.
 These are the depth and the uncertainty values that were overridden in corresponding grid coverages.

 4.2.1.1.11 GM_Point